On 2 October 2014, the Senate referred an inquiry into the performance

 and management of electricity network companies to the Environment and

-Communications References Committee.
-The terms of reference for the inquiry are
+March 2015.
+The terms of reference for the inquiry are as follows:

 - the manner in which electricity network companies have presented

 information to the Australian Energy Regulator (AER), and whether they have

 the necessity for the infrastructure proposed,

 their regulated asset valuations, and

 actual interests rates claimed against actual borrowing costs;